coolaj86/node-examples-js/yaml2json/README.md

 YAML to JSON
 ===

-The purpose of this utility is to pretty-print JSON in the human-readable YAML object notation (ignore the misnomer, it's not a markup language at all)
+The purpose of this utility is to print YAML (ignore the misnomer, it's actually an object notation) as JSON

 You see, JSON is a proper subset of YAML, The difference is that YAML can use whitespace instead of syntax, which is more human-readable.
 Also, YAML supports comments.